 What is your business model?

 Neil du Preez: Mellowcabs’ business model is based on a leasing model, where we retain ownership of our vehicles and lease them to clients for set periods of time.
-This usually is a 2 to 3-year contract, with an annual escalation and a monthly maintenance and insurance cost.
+This usually is a 2 to a 3-year contract, with an annual escalation and a monthly maintenance and insurance cost.
 Clients can be delivery companies, large retailers, e-commerce sites, store owners, restaurants, or delivery drivers.

 We have an additional revenue stream through advertising space on our vehicles.
 Advertising on our vehicles is highly effective and a lucrative form of income.

 Tell us about you, your career, how you founded Mellowvans.

 Neil du Preez: The development of a light electric vehicle platform was inspired by Asian and European mobility systems and their influence on individuals and the economy.
 Mobility is a precondition for economic growth: mobility for access to jobs, education, health, and other services.
 The mobility of goods is also critical to supply world markets in our globalized economy.

 The development and manufacturing journey started at the end of 2016, with several iterations of the vehicle, testing, and prototyping, with input from drivers and operators, until we got to a position where we feel that we have a great product-market fit.
 We are currently in the process of setting up for serial production in April.